-Unfortunately, there is not one test to diagnose the test.
-It is usually a combination of clinical symptoms, physician and neurologist’ assessment, along with few series of medical tests that diagnosis the disease and confirms it.
-Few common medical tests that are usually done are EMG (electromyography), NCV ( Nerve conduction velocity test), X rays, MRI, blood test, urine tests, muscle and nerve biopsy, spinal tap etc.
+Unfortunately, there is no one test to diagnose the test.
+It is usually a combination of clinical symptoms, physician and neurologist’ assessment, along with a few series of medical tests that diagnosis the disease and confirms it.
+Few common medical tests that are usually done are EMG (electromyography), NCV ( Nerve conduction velocity test), X rays, MRI, blood test, urine tests, muscle and nerve biopsy, spinal tap, etc.

 How to treat ALS: